Dallas Defective Tire Lawyers

 If you or a loved one has ever been in an accident as the result of a defective tire, you may be entitled to compensation.
 Safety should be a top priority for any automotive manufacturer, considering the lives that may potentially be in danger.

 Negligence or greed is no excuse for a defective auto product.
-Let The Law Offices of W.T.
-Johnson go to work for you, building a case around the defective tire that caused your accident.
+Let The Law Office of WT Johnson go to work for you, building a case around the defective tire that caused your accident.
 With more than 25 years of experience in personal injury we're confident that we can help you get back on your feet following an accident.

 It doesn't matter what vehicle you were in.
 We will work hard to make sure your pain and injuries aren't ignored.
 The negligent party needs to own up to its mistakes.

 A defective tire personal injury claim is something that should be taken very seriously.
 If you’ve been affected and injured by a defective tire, you should take the time to move forward with a claim.
 Since tire makes and models can be very widespread, filing a claim could help prevent future injuries and even death.

 Going against a big, well-funded business is never easy.
 These companies are often not interested in offering fair compensation, which is why it is of the utmost importance to show them that you mean business.
 Let them know that ignoring the pain of even one individual will not be tolerated.

 With this in mind, we will work hard to investigate every side of your claim, getting as much information as we can from as many sources as possible.
 We will employ every expert that we can to better understand the cause of your accident and what could have been done differently.